 Ray and Linda Booker

-Ray and Linda Booker’s generosity and passion has cleared the way for the next chapter in OSU Aviation to take flight.
-The couple made a $1 million naming gift in 2019, and in March 2020, President Burns Hargis led a ground breaking ceremony for the Ray and Linda Booker OSU Flight Center, set to officially open by fall 2021.
+Ray and Linda Booker’s generosity and passion cleared the way for the next chapter in OSU Aviation to take flight.
+The couple made a $1 million naming gift in 2019, and in March 2020, President Burns Hargis led a ground breaking ceremony for the Ray and Linda Booker OSU Flight Center, which officially opened in 2022.

 “We owe a huge thank you to Ray and Linda Booker for their commitment and vision for our aviation program,” Hargis said.
 “With this new flight center, Oklahoma State will strengthen its position as the premier destination for aviation education and the home of the best-trained aviators in the country.
 This facility will have a major impact on the student experience and our work with the aviation industry.”